 If you are a touristic person who wants to do lots of sightseeing, we would again recommend you to stick to the well-trodden path and destinations.
 The less visited destinations are more suitable for people who want to have a relaxing vacation in nature.
 Maybe you will end up spending the day just walking around villages and sitting beside a giggling hilly river.

 Your tour duration can vary from a weekend to several weeks, depending on what you want to explore.
-Many tourists from within Bengal travel to Dooars on a two nights short trip.
+Many tourists from within Bengal travel to Dooars on a two-night short trip.
 They would mostly stick to a single destination during a tour.
 Most tourists would do well to spend between 5 to 7 nights covering the important destinations of Dooars.
 Longer duration tours can help you explore Dooars and its true essence from close quarters.

 Whatever your plan, duration, or preference; our helpdesk team is ready to assist you in organizing your tour.
-Just fill out a form with your requirement and our team will get back to you within hours.
+Just fill out a form with your requirements and our team will get back to you within hours.